olegeech-me/exim-alpine/README.md

 - **Dockerfile**: This file defines the base Alpine image, dependencies, and steps for building Exim.
 - **Custom Makefile**: Located in the `build-config/CustomMakefile`, this file allows you to control the compilation options and included features for Exim.
 Update this file to enable or disable specific modules, such as DNSSEC, DANE, or SPF.
 - **Default Makefile**: Serves as an example of all available Exim flags.
-Use it as a reference to build your own cusom Makefile.
+Use it as a reference to build your own custom Makefile.

 #### Example: Customizing Makefile